-- 1. Improved academic achievement for all groups of students and, - 2.
-Measurable progress toward the achievement of the educational goal.

-It is expected that the Academy will meet the State of Michigan's accreditation standards and any improvement targets required to be achieved pursuant to state and federal law.
-The Academy is also expected to remain off the Priority and Focus school lists published by the Michigan Department of Education.
-If the Academy already has school buildings identified on these lists, it is expected to make the progress necessary for them to no longer be identified.
+In accordance with the applicable law and the charter contract Terms and Conditions, the Academy shall achieve or demonstrate measurable progress toward the achievement of the educational goals identified in this policy.
+Additionally, it is expected that the Academy will meet the State of Michigan's academic standards and any improvement targets required to be achieved pursuant to state and federal law.
+The Academy is also expected to remain off the Partnership School list published by the Michigan Department of Education.
+If the Academy already has school buildings identified on this list, it is expected to make the progress necessary to no longer be identified.